-The exact time of sprouting depends on the macro and microclimate of the vineyard as well as the specific characteristics of the vineyard vine from.
+The exact time of sprouting depends on the macro- and microclimate of the vineyard as well as on the specific characteristics of the vineyard vine from.
 It occurs in the northern hemisphere from March to April and in the southern hemisphere from October to November.
 A cold spring can delay the timing and progress of growth by several weeks.
 Until the formation of new leaves, the vine feeds on the carbohydrate stocks stored in the trunk and roots in the fall.
-If then the leaves are fully developed, the sugar supply is again on the photosynthesis,
+If then the leaves are fully developed, the sugar supply is again via the photosynthesis,

 Five to seven weeks after the eye has been released, when a certain number of leaves have been formed by the young shoot, the development of flowering plants for the following year begins in the newly-created leaf-axel buds for the next year.
 This means the number of bills (inflorescences) of a shoot and the number of blossoms each transaction is already determined in the spring of the previous year.
 The botanical name for this process is initiation, Even in midsummer, these are dormant eyes (Winter eyes) trained so far that they could drive out, but this is prevented by inhibitors.
 This can be demonstrated by the following simple experiment: When the shoot tip and the epicormic shoot one Triebes removed, these winter eyes drive out soon after.
 The next development phase of grapevine after sprouting is the blossom, A list of varietal specific keywords is under grapevine contain.